A New Pilot Project Opens the Path to Net-Zero by 2030

 And to the possibility of restoring preindustrial CO2 levels by 2050

-In June of 1991, Mount Pinatubo erupted in the Philippines.
+In June 1991, Mount Pinatubo erupted in the Philippines.
 The eruption was one of the largest of the 20th century; Pinatubo’s ash cloud circled the globe.
 Temperatures dropped.
-And then something happened that took scientists decades to fully understand.
+Then something happened that took scientists decades to fully understand.

 For a brief window in 1992, Earth achieved something we have been struggling toward for decades: net-zero CO2 emissions.
 Yes, net-zero was achieved for a year.
 The Keeling Curve, that relentless upward march of atmospheric carbon that has defined our era, went flat.
+That shows that the emissions we did release that year, about 20 gigatons of it, was removed from the air.
 Not thanks to clever policy or technology.
 But because a volcano, by accident, did something extraordinarily powerful.

 The Keeling curve showing the Pinatubo CO2 pause after the eruption: net-zero for more than a year.